-Horatio S. Aycardo Jr., Chairperson

-Members:

-Ma.
-Rodora E. Banares, Independent Director

-Andrew D. Alcid, Independent Director

-- Oversight function in different contracts with affiliates - Responsible for the arm's length review of proposed related party transactions to ensure transparency and fairness for all stakeholders. - Review of materiality threshold - Determine whether or not the transactions are on terms "not less favorable" to the Bank than the terms available to any unconnected third party under the same or similar circumstances. - The committee presented and endorsed the proposed RPT transactions as well as the actions taken thereon to the BOD for approval.
+RPT Committee Horatio S. Aycardo Jr., - Oversight function in different contracts RPT Committee Members: Ma.
+Rodora E. Banares, Independent Director Andrew D. Alcid, Independent Director Oversight function in different contracts with affiliates Responsible for the arm's length review of proposed related party transactions to ensure transparency and fairness for all stakeholders.
+Review of materiality threshold Determine whether or not the transactions are on terms "not less favorable" to the Bank than the terms available to any unconnected third party under the same or similar circumstances.
+The committee presented and endorsed the proposed RPT transactions as well as the actions taken thereon to the BOD for approval.